Trump Can't Block Critics From His Twitter Account, Judge Says

 The judge's ruling rejected a series of contentions made on behalf of the president, including that the plaintiffs lacked standing; that the president deserved different standing because of his high station; and that Twitter was a platform where critics get to engage in protected public discourse — including criticism of the president.

 Trump's tweets are often the main source of the public's knowledge of his decisions, his decision-making process, and his state of mind.
 Often that insight holds for his administration's officials as well.
-Each of the defendants had posted critical tweets in reply to Trump's @realDonaldTrump account.
+Each of the plaintiffs had posted critical tweets in reply to Trump's @realDonaldTrump account.

 The case was brought last summer by the Knight First Amendment Institute at Columbia University, as well as several individuals who have been blocked including Rebecca Buckwalter, Philip Cohen, Holly Figueroa, Eugene Gu, Brandon Neely, Joseph Papp and Nicholas Pappas.